-The American Council of the Blind is an incorporated nonprofit organization, comprised of blind, visually impaired, and sighted persons with a broad diversity of occupations and professions.
-Members are volunteers who give generously of their time, energy, and skills as they zealously support furtherance of the organizations purpose to:
+The American Council of the Blind of Ohio Greater Cincinnati Chapter, a 501(C)(3) organization, incorporated in Ohio, is comprised of blind, visually impaired, and sighted persons with a broad diversity of occupations and professions.
+Members are volunteers who give generously of their time, energy, and skills as they have, over the years, zealously supported furtherance of the organizations purpose to:

 Provide a forum for the free exchange of ideas, opinions, and information relating to matters of concern to blind and visually impaired individuals.